RajisteB/go-server-generator/README.md

 # Go Backend Project Generator

-A CLI tool that generates complete Go backend projects with a clean, scalable architecture based on the Cedarflow pattern.
+A CLI tool that generates complete Go backend projects with a clean, scalable architecture.

 ## 🚀 Quick Start